and the Twelve Steps

 Oh well, enough of Buchman.
 Let's go on to something else equally depressing.

-[Note that this book is now a free read on the Internet: http://www.frankbuchman.info/]
+[Note that the book On The Tail Of A Comet is now a free read on the Internet: http://www.frankbuchman.info/]